RANDY BLAIR – PRESIDENT, B.C. LOWER MAINLAND & VANCOUVER ISLAND

 Gus lives in Vernon with his wife, Kim.
 He has two children and four grandchildren.

-Robin Clarke is Director of Human Resources for the Canadian Division of Black Press, responsible for providing leadership, through partnership with our management teams, for the successful organizational management of our Canadian workforce.
+Robin Clarke is Vice-President of Human Resources for the Canadian Division of Black Press, responsible for providing leadership, through partnership with our management teams, for the successful organizational management of our Canadian workforce.
 Read More …

 Robin began her career with a Black Press predecessor company, MetroValley News Group as an accounting clerk in 1984, and held the position of Corporate Accountant and Manager of Compensation and Benefits before taking on her current role as Director of Human Resources.